-Ensure appropriate referrals are made to relevant external partner agencies, as appropriate.
+Be responsible for receiving and responding to reports of online safety incidents.
+Ensure referrals are made to relevant external partner agencies, as appropriate.

 Work alongside deputy DSLs to ensure online safety is recognised as part of the settings safeguarding responsibilities, and that a coordinated whole school approach is implemented.

-Access regular and appropriate training and support to ensure they understand the unique risks associated with online safety and have the relevant and up-to-date knowledge required to keep learners safe online.
+Access regular and appropriate online safety training and support to ensure they understand the unique risks associated with online safety and be confident that they have the relevant and up-to-date knowledge required to keep learners safe online.

 Receive regular updates in online safety issues and be aware of local and school trends.